ZaymonFC/PASS_DataManagement/README.md

 # PASS Datamanagement 2017 Resources
 #### Zaymon Foulds-Cook

-### Click through the folders above to finds nots and excercises for each week
+### Click through the folders above to finds notes and excercises for each week.